 If you don’t already have an online presence, then you’re missing out.
 The rise of social media, affordable website platforms and online marketing means it’s easier than ever before to advertise online.
 Whether you use platforms such as Facebook and Twitter to promote your business locally or create a website for the company, you can drastically increase your sales and visibility.

-Advertise on your jobs
+Advertise your jobs

 Whenever you’re working on a project, you should have some clear signage on display.
 This allows everyone who’s passing by to get a glimpse of your high-quality work and contact details.
 The signs themselves don’t have to be particularly elaborate or expensive; they simply need to have your phone number or email address and business name on them.

-Once you’ve completed a job, you can also request to leave a sign up for a short period after.
+Once you’ve completed a job, you can also request to leave a sign-up for a short period after.
 This kind of advertising can be invaluable and keep you front of mind when passersby see it.

 Advertise on the move

-One excellent way to increase your visibility and net some more sales is to use vehicles graphics.
+One excellent way to increase your visibility and net some more sales is to use vehicle graphics.
 This can range from a simple logo on your truck’s panels to a full-on graphics wrap.
 Regardless, having your business advertised this way will get it noticed in the neighborhoods you’re working in.

 The return on investment with this kind of advertising is often very good.
 It also gives you excellent visibility wherever you travel.
 Just make sure that your contact details are clearly distinguishable.